ronmurphy/TheLongNights/docs/TUTORIAL_EDITOR_README.md

 # 🎓 Tutorial/Quest Editor

-A visual node-based editor for creating tutorial sequences and quest flows in VoxelWorld.
+A visual node-based editor for creating tutorial sequences and quest flows in The Long Nights.

 ## 🚀 Quick Start